Oumarou-Bola/Study-Of-Aircraft-Behavior-Project/README.md

 2. Open MATLAB and navigate to the repository directory.
 3. Run `PFA.code` or `Oscar Shrink Code` to start the analysis.
 ## Contact
-For more information, feel free to reach out:
+For more information, experimental setup or access to the detailed project report, feel free to reach out:
 📧 **moussabolaoumarou@gmailcom**